ashfurrow/blog/source/blog/2016-08-07-static-site-search-with-middleman-and-lunrjs.html.markdown

 I submitted a [work-in-progress pull request](https://github.com/ashfurrow/blog/pull/232) and gave up again.

 After a little break and some food, I went back and looked into a different extension.
 Actually it was the original extension I tried but I couldn't get it working.
 I understood what it was doing on the Ruby side, and concentrated just on the Javascript.
-After Googleing some jQuery syntax, I had something that worked.
+After looking up some jQuery syntax, I had something that worked.

 Some fiddling with CSS and lining things up, [I had a ready PR](https://github.com/ashfurrow/blog/pull/233).